-'Clean' your memory to pick a winner, study saysApril 22nd, 2013 in Psychology & Psychiatry /
+'Clean' your memory to pick a winner, study saysApril 22, 2013 in Medicine & Health / Psychology & Psychiatry

 Predicting the winner of a sporting event with accuracy close to that of a statistical computer program could be possible with proper training, according to researchers.
 In a study published today, experiment participants who had been trained on statistically idealized data vastly improved their ability to predict the outcome of a baseball game.